DeisDev/Clock-Lib/Clock-Lib/README.md

 Colors from Wallpaper Engine arrive as `"r g b"` (0–1 floats) and are automatically converted.

+### Audio Visualizer Integration

+The audio visualizer automatically integrates with Wallpaper Engine's audio API:
+- Uses `window.wallpaperRegisterAudioListener` for audio data (128 samples: 64 left + 64 right channel)
+- Respects user's FPS limit via `wallpaperPropertyListener.applyGeneralProperties`
+- Audio processing runs ~30 times per second from Wallpaper Engine
+- Automatically adds `"supportsaudioprocessing": true` to your `project.json` when detected

+**Note**: The audio visualizer only works in Wallpaper Engine, not in the browser dev environment.

 ## Debug Panel

 Open `index.html` in a browser for the development preview with debug panel:

-- **Properties Tab**: Live editing of all clock properties with search/filter
+- **Properties Tab**: Live editing of all clock and visualizer properties with search/filter
 - **Console Tab**: Captured console output with timestamps and levels
 - **Presets Tab**: Save/load presets, export/import configurations
 - **FPS Counter**: Performance monitoring